 It all starts with your initial Home Energy Evaluation.
 For $99, a Certified Energy Advisor will evaluate your home – from the attic to the basement- to find out where your home needs upgrades.
 Your initial Home Energy Evaluation will give you customized recommendations to improve your home’s space and water heating energy efficiency.
 You could also be eligible for free energy savings products!

-By participating in the Total Home Energy Savings Program you will receive an EnerGuide label which you can use to participate in the Green Home Program through the Canada Mortgage and Housing Corporation.
-CMHC Green Home offers a partial refund on the cost of mortgage loan insurance.
+By participating in the Total Home Energy Savings Program you will receive an EnerGuide label which you can use to participate in mortgage insurance refund programs through the Canada Mortgage and Housing Corporation, Genworth Canada, and Canada Guaranty.
+Each program offers a partial refund on the cost of mortgage loan insurance.
 Renovate with energy efficiency in mind and you may be eligible for a refund of up to 25% of your premium.
-The energy saving measures you perform for one program can help you qualify for the other!
+The energy saving measures you perform through the Total Home Energy Savings Program can help you qualify for an insurance premium refund!

 Get started today

 Step 1: Register for the Total Home Energy Savings Program

 Complete and submit the online application form.
 Homeowners who do not have internet access can receive assistance with the form by calling: 1 800 663-6272 and selecting Option 5 for Energy Efficiency Services.

 The initial Home Energy Evaluation will take 2-3 hours to complete, depending on the size and age of your home.
 Your advisor will take detailed measurements, document existing insulation levels as well as heating, cooling and ventilation systems, and complete a blower door test to measure air leakage.